 Generally, your peers will be other physicians with comparable or greater training and experience, however this can depend on a range of factors including what aspect of your practice you are reviewing.
-Many of your professional skills (communication, teaching etc.) may also be valuably reviewed by the nursing or allied health staff that you interact with regularly.
-Some specialties (e.g. Public Health, Occupational and Environmental medicine) and those who are predominantly academics or researchers may find non-physician peers better able to provide useful feedback on their performance.
+Many of your professional skills (such as communication or teaching) may also be valuably reviewed by the nursing or allied health staff that you interact with regularly.
+Some specialities (such as Public Health or Occupational and Environmental medicine) and those who are predominantly academics or researchers may find non-physician peers better able to provide useful feedback on their performance.

 The primary focus of peer review is seeking feedback from your peers on your own performance.
 However, you may also be asked to provide feedback on the performance of others.
 In some cases this can result in reflecting on your own practice and potentially making changes to your practice as a result of your review of others.
 In this case your peer review of others may also be claimable in MyCPD Category 2: Reviewing Performance.

 Establishing peer review groups that meet regularly to review practice can provide valuable learning experiences.
 Peer review of practice and of specific cases can identify the strengths and weaknesses of particular approaches and identify potential changes to practice.
 Peer review can occur: